digital-asset/canton/deployment/aws/README.md

 ### JSON API

-In order to interact with the models in an easy and reliable fashion, we can use DAMLs JSON API, like so:
+In order to interact with the models using a JSON/REST API, we can use Damls JSON Api:

 ```
 daml json-api \